Towson is committed to the creative development of visual artists, art educators and

 project similar in scope to a traditional thesis.
 Faculty members work closely with

 you to prepare a final portfolio of your work.
-View the admission and degree requirements in the Graduate Catalog.
+View the admission and degree requirements and course descriptions in the Graduate Catalog.

 Premier Arts Venue

 The renovated and expanded Center for the Arts creates an artistic village on the

 Towson campus where students work together and mingle across disciplines and art forms.